viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 ## The **CONTROL** tab

-Click on the timer at the top to go to the rental rover's **CONTROL** tab where you can drive the robot.
+Click on the timer at the top to go to the rental rover's **CONTROL** tab where you can drive the robot and interact with each of the robot's components.

 At the top of the page you can see the randomly assigned name of the rover, the host, and the IP address.